zama-ai/httpz-solidity/docs/getting_started/quick_start/overview.md

 - `approve`: Approves encrypted amounts for spending.
 - `transferFrom`: Transfers tokens on behalf of another address.
 - `balanceOf`: Returns the encrypted balance of an account.
-- `totalSupply`: Returns the encrypted total token supply.
+- `totalSupply`: Returns the total token supply.

 To dive deeper into the workings of ConfidentialERC20, check out the [Zama blog post](https://www.zama.ai/post/confidential-erc-20-tokens-using-homomorphic-encryption).